rust-unofficial/patterns/functional/lenses.md

 1. In many functional languages, data structures are immutable.
 While Rust's traits allow mutation of types, the lens concept is designed to make deep copying types with small changes much easier.
-(Deep copies which are often optimized differently by the runtime. but that's another story.)
+(Deep copies which are often optimized differently by the runtime.
+But that's another story.)

 Most functional languages take a different approach to this concept, however.
-They prefer instead to use other features Rust does not have -- a form of partial function construction known as "currying" -- to do it with functions instead.
+They prefer instead to use other features Rust does not have – a form of partial function construction known as "currying" – to do it with functions instead.
 They "partially construct" the function, leaving the type of the object being operated on until the function is constructed, which Rust cannot do.